arkaitznaiz/mymenu/README.md

 - No email sending at all: its not configured to work with celery, neither basic email SMTP configuration.
 - Some exceptions.
 - A little bug showing a different product name on breadcrumbs when updating its name, and only in case of that name being already registered earlier.
+- It's not intended to be deployed on production.
+It would take just a little configuration, or Docker, to be deployed.